-The problem with many pyramid style shelters (such as the MLD Duomid, the Solomid, and the Trailstar to name a few) is that they suffer from low angled walls which reduce the amount of usable interior space inside.
-Granted, all lightweight backpacking shelters are compromises between comfort, function, weatherproofness, and weight, but there are times when I want a shelter that provides a little more luxury and living space.
-This was top-of-mind on my recent backpacking trip across Scotland, where I’d brought a floorless Mountain Laurel Designs Duomid and had to sleep with front door closed for 2 weeks in cold and dreary weather.
+The problem with many pyramid-style shelters (such as the MLD Duomid, the Solomid, and the Trailstar to name a few) is that they suffer from low angled walls which reduce the amount of usable interior space inside.
+Granted, all lightweight backpacking shelters are compromises between comfort, function, weather-proofness, and weight, but there are times when I want a shelter that provides a little more luxury and living space.
+This was top-of-mind on my recent backpacking trip across Scotland, where I’d brought a floorless Mountain Laurel Designs Duomid and had to sleep with the front door closed for 2 weeks in cold and dreary weather.

-Size does make a difference if carry a large pyramid like the GoLite Shangri-la 3 where the height and diameter of the shelter means steeper walls.
-Martin Rye has been telling me this for the past month and it’s starting to get through.
+Size does make a difference if carry a large pyramid-like the GoLite Shangri-La 3 (now made by My Trail Company) where the height and diameter of the shelter mean steeper walls.
 I’m just not convinced I want a shelter with such a huge footprint because it limits the number of places I can set it up in the thickly wooded forests of New England where I live.

-I’ve been running through the design alternatives in my head for a resonably windproof tarp shelter that is suitable for windy, damp open spaces like Scotland and more protected but scramped spaces like New England’s forests with limited success.
+I’ve been running through the design alternatives in my head for a reasonably windproof tarp shelter that is suitable for windy, damp open spaces like Scotland and more protected but cramped spaces like New England’s forests with limited success.

-Like Martin, I wished I hadn’t sold my Tarptent Scarp 1 (click for Robin Evan’s review) which uses hoops to solve the wall angle issue and can be set up in the rain without getting the inner tent wet.
+I wished I hadn’t sold my Tarptent Scarp 1 which uses hoops to solve the wall angle issue and can be set up in the rain without getting the inner tent wet.
 But at 48 ounces, it’s too heavy for my taste, although I’d be interested in what the outer fly weighs independent of the inner because it can be used separately.

-But the Tarptent Notch (click for Nielsen Brown’s review) looks very appealing to me, because the ends of the outer fly are raised off the ground using Pitchlock poles providing more interior head and foot room despite angled walls.
+But the Tarptent Notch looks very appealing to me, because the ends of the outer fly are raised off the ground using Pitchlock poles providing more interior head and foot room despite angled walls.
 Very clever.
 Henry Shires of Tarptent uses this technique on several of his other shelters.